Dependent Administration In Texas

 What Requires Court Approval Under Dependent Administration?

 The dependent administrator is required to seek the court’s approval for all of the transactions that the administrator may need to enter as part of the probate process.
 For instance, each of the following require the court’s special approval:

 - Payment of professional fees related to the estate (i.e. attorneys, accountants, etc.)

-Generally, the process for obtaining the Court’s approval for any of these transactions requires the administrator to submit a written application for authority to pay the expenses and attach copies of the outstanding invoices or other information supporting the request.
+Generally, the process for obtaining the court’s approval for any of these transactions requires the administrator’s attorney to submit a written application for authority to pay the expenses and attach copies of the outstanding invoices or other information supporting the request.

 Dependent Administration Bond Requirement

-The amount of the bond will be set by the Court, and the estate will be required to pay an annual bond premium.
+The amount of the bond will be set by the court, and the estate will be required to pay an annual bond premium.
 This bond premium is much like a homeowners’ insurance policy premium.
 For instance, your home may be insured for $100,000.00, but the premium each year might only be $800.00.
-Likewise, the Court might set a bond in the amount of $50,000.00, which would have a much lower premium amount of a few hundred dollars.
+Likewise, the court might set a bond in the amount of $50,000.00, which would have a much lower premium amount of a few hundred dollars.
 The administrator will have to qualify for the bond by having a good credit rating.

-Likewise, the 6-month period practically presents the quickest length of time a dependent administration can be concluded due to accounting requirements and length of time involved in court approvals for each transaction.
+Likewise, the six-month period practically presents the quickest length of time a dependent administration can be concluded due to accounting requirements and length of time involved in court approvals for each transaction.

-The 6-month requirement does not apply in independent administrations, and it therefore ends up being another reason why the dependent administration is a lengthier process than the independent administration.
+The six-month requirement does not apply in independent administrations, and it therefore ends up being another reason why the dependent administration is a lengthier process than the independent administration.